Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Consumer and context with smartphones versus tablets, The rising mobile addiction of 21st-century moms, Mobile will have unprecedented impact on holiday shopping, except for payments, How mobile ties in with shopper behavior, Why retailers should buckle up for mobile commerce, Roadmap for the new path to purchase, leave a response, or trackback from your own site.
+Related content: Consumer and context with smartphones versus tablets, The rising mobile addiction of 21st-century moms, Mobile will have unprecedented impact on holiday shopping, except for payments, How mobile ties in with shopper behavior, Why retailers should buckle up for mobile commerce, leave a response, or trackback from your own site.